zehanort/oclude/README.md

 #### Mode 1: Intstruction count

-Simply use the `--inst-counts\-i` flag to instrument the kernel and count the LLVM instructions that correspond to the instructions that were actually ran by the kernel:
+Simply use the `--inst-counts/-i` flag to instrument the kernel and count the LLVM instructions that correspond to the instructions that were actually ran by the kernel:

 ```
 $ oclude -f tests/rodinia_kernels/dwt2d/com_dwt.cl -k c_CopySrcToComponents -g 1024 -l 128 -i